Fr4nkFletcher/crypto-ticker-esp8266-oled/README.md

 # ESP8266 OLED Crypto Ticker

-This project displays cryptocurrency prices on an OLED screen using an ESP8266 microcontroller.
+This project displays cryptocurrency prices on this [module](https://a.co/d/024ynaRp).
 The display shows current prices for BTC, ETH, and DOGE, along with 24-hour percentage changes.

 ## Features